codingbelief/arm-architecture-reference-manual-for-armv8-a/chapter_d4/d42_3_memory_translation_granule_size.md

 | Min(a, b) | Is a function that returns the minimum of a and b. |
 | x | Indicates the level of lookup.
 This is defined so that the level that resolves the least significantbit of the translated IA bits is level 3. |

+The following diagrams show this model, for each of the permitted granule sizes.
+Figure D4-4 shows how a 48-bit IA is resolved when using the 4KB translation granule.